Amherst-Statistics/RWorkshop2017-09/README.md

 - Students - $20
 - Holy Cross Faculty/Staff - Free (limited numbers available: you must pre-register)

-REGISTRATION LINK TBD
+Click here to register: https://www.eventbrite.com/e/workshop-on-teaching-statistics-using-r-and-rstudio-tickets-35251553345

 REGISTRATION
 - Space is limited - You MUST pre-register by email to attend
 - Registration is not complete until payment has been received
-- REGISTRATION CLOSES THURSDAY, AUGUST 31st
+- Registration CLOSES Tuesday, September 5th

 Please contact nhorton@amherst.edu for more information.

-## Registration

-To be updated in June, 2017

 ## Logistics

+TBA

 ### Location

-TBD at Holy Cross
+TBA at Holy Cross

 ### Parking

-TBD
+TBA

 ### Laptops